Before giving the wombat something solid to eat,

 SOMETIMES YOU MAY NEED TO SUPPLEMENT GRASS FEEDS

 This may be the case in summer when grass is hard to find.
 Suitable pellets are Barastoc Calm Performer Pony Pellets or Gumnuts by Mitavite.
-These grass pellets are a basic cool food (free from oats) and suitable for wombats that are designed to eat a low fibre diet.
+These grass pellets are a basic cool food and suitable for wombats that are designed to eat a high fibre diet.

 ALWAYS HAVE A GOOD SUPPLY OF WATER AVAILABLE WHEN FEEDING ANY TYPE OF DRY FOOD.

-Do not feed dry pellets to male wombats under 6kgs in weight.
-At this size the joey is not drinking enough water on it’s own to compensate for the dry feed and crystals can form in the urine.
-If you notice your joey hunched and straining (but unable to wee) and the penis extended, this may indicate that a urinary tract problem is evident.
+Do not feed dry pellets to wombats under 6kgs in weight.
+Joeys of this size may still be drinking milk formula and may not be drinking sufficient water on their own to compensate for the dry feed.
+This can result in crystals forming in the urine.
+If you notice your joey bloated or obviously in pain, hunched and straining (but unable to wee) and the penis extended, this may indicate a urinary tract problem.
 Seek veterinary advice immediately.
 Delays can be fatal.

 Always make sure the grass you pick is not contaminated.
 Don’t collect grass from building sites or built up areas where it may be contaminated by dog or cat faeces or toxic waste.